Focus on cardboard Volunteer sign held by young Asian woman in community garden

 Look online

 You can also take advantage of online resources that provide details on volunteer opportunities.
 For example, JustServe.org identifies the volunteer needs of organizations, and you can search for places to serve in the community.
 Similarly, All for Good functions as a digital hub for volunteerism and community engagement.
-It shares info from a number of other sites on a wide range of volunteer opportunities.
+It shares info from several other sites on a wide range of volunteer opportunities.
 The same is true of VolunteerMatch, which serves 120,000 participating nonprofits while offering listings of interest to prospective volunteers.
-The federal government also operates its own portal where you can identify volunteer roles across the country, or focus your search on individual states or within 30 miles of your search ZIP code.
+The federal government also operates its own volunteer portal where you can identify roles across the country, or focus your search on individual states or within 30 miles of your search ZIP Code.

 Consider why you want to volunteer